MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-category-classification.md

     *(Optional)* To keep AI models permanently on the menu for easy access, select the pin icon.

 1. Select **Category classification - Classify customer feedback into predefined categories**.
-1. Select predefined text samples to analyze, select **Analyze text** to see how the model analyzes your text.
+1. Select predefined text samples to analyze, select **Analyze text** to display how the model analyzes your text.

 ### Use the formula bar

 You can integrate your AI Builder category classification model in Power Apps Studio by using the formula bar.
-For more information, see [Use Power Fx in AI Builder models in Power Apps (preview)](powerfx-in-powerapps.md).
+Learn more in [Use Power Fx in AI Builder models in Power Apps (preview)](powerfx-in-powerapps.md).

 ## Use in Power Automate

-For information about how to use this prebuilt model in Power Automate, see [Use the category classification prebuilt model in Power Automate](prebuilt-category-classification-pwr-automate.md).
+Learn more about how to use this prebuilt model in Power Automate in [Use the category classification prebuilt model in Power Automate](prebuilt-category-classification-pwr-automate.md).

 ## Supported data format and languages